Temporal Upsampling of Depth Maps Using a Hybrid Camera: Results and Discussions

 \subsection{Impact of Individual Components}

-In this work, multiple terms works together to estimate the motion and reconstruct the depth frame.
-To evaluate the impact of energy items, we drop out the optical flow item ($E_{opti}$) and closet point items($E_{point}$, $E_{plane}$) respectively when reconstructing the depth data.
-A representative result is shown as Fig.~\ref{fig:compevalue}.
+To evaluate the importance of each term, we conduct an ablation study of our framework.
+We evaluate using representative frames from the MPI Sintel dataset, which involve topology change, occlusion, and rigid and non-rigid transformation.
+In Fig.~\ref{fig:compevalue}, we visualize the errors against the ground truth when one component is removed.
+Moreover, we quantify the results using the \textbf{RMSE} between the reconstructed depth maps and ground truth, as shown in Tab.~\ref{tab:compevaluequantity}.
+Our method with all the components achieves the highest accuracy.
+It is shown that each component of our method is important, with $E_{rigid}$ being the most important term.

-\textbf{Importance of $E_{point}$ and $E_{plane}$.} These two terms exploit from the input consecutive depth maps the 3D motion information, which is useful to estimate motion.
-Fig.~\ref{fig:compevalue}(c) shows the reconstructed depth data without $E_{point}$ or $E_{plane}$ terms.
-Compared to the results with the full terms as shown in Fig.~\ref{fig:compevalue}(b), it can be easily seen that there are more artifacts in the boundary and geometry of objects.
+\textbf{Importance of $E_{point}$ and $E_{plane}$.} These two terms take both corresponding point-pairs across the point clouds and the normal of a point cloud into account.
+Dropping either of them increases the reconstruction error, as shown in (b) and (c) of Fig.~\ref{fig:compevalue}.

-\textbf{Importance of $E_{opti}$.} $E_{opti}$ takes full advantage of 2D motion information from RGB images.
-Due to the higher frame rate there is less ambiguous and more robust motion information in continuous RGB frames.
-As shown in Fig.~\ref{fig:compevalue}(d), when $E_{opti}$ is omitted, there are more artifacts than the reconstructed results without $E_{point}$ or $E_{plane}$ terms.
-This is mainly because there are more miss-matching nearest point relationship in $E_{point}$ and $E_{plane}$ without using optical flow information.
+\textbf{Importance of $E_{opti}$ and $E_{proj}$}. $E_{opti}$ takes full advantage of 2D motion information from color images. $E_{proj}$ is used to connect 2D optical flow with 3D point cloud movement.
+As shown in Fig.~\ref{fig:compevalue}(d), when they are omitted, there are more artifacts in the reconstructed depth map.
+This is mainly because there are more mismatched nearest point relations in $E_{point}$ and $E_{plane}$ when the optical flow information is not used.

+\textbf{Importance of $E_{rigid}$}.
+This term is used to regularize the motion such that it is as locally rigid as possible.
+Since the local rigidity of the motion is very common in real-world scenes, this term plays a central role, as evidenced by the most serious errors in Fig.~\ref{fig:compevalue}(e).

+\textbf{Importance of $E_{reg}$}. $E_{reg}$ is employed to prevent the artifact generated in large-scale deformation~\cite{levi2015smooth}.
+The result without $E_{reg}$ is shown in Fig.~\ref{fig:compevalue}(f).

+\textbf{Importance of $E_{short}$}.
+This term is based on a temporal prior that enforces temporal smoothness and penalizes the jitter of a point cloud over time.
+Based on the observation that the speed of an object is essentially constant over a very short time, the $E_{short}$ term constrains the solution to a lower-dimensional subspace.
+The error against the ground truth is shown in Fig.~\ref{fig:compevalue}(g).

+\textbf{Importance of Occlusion Detection}.
+Occlusion will cause a mismatched correspondence relationship of $E_{proj}$, causing outliers of the optical flow and creating holes at the edge of the object.
+To disable the occlusion detection, we set $\mathbf{O}(\mathbf{v}_{s,i},\mathbf{C}_{t(k)+s})$ to 1 (Sec.~\ref{sec:enegy}) and do not fill the holes caused by occlusion.
+Fig.~\ref{fig:compevalue}(h) and (j) are almost the same, as the holes are generated by occlusion.

+\textbf{Importance of Topology Change Detection}.
+As shown in Fig.~\ref{fig:compevalue}(i), when topology changes are not considered, obvious artifacts occur on the horn and mouth of the dragon.